Home » Jam recipes » Blueberry bourbon jam recipe

 Most important: Have everything measured out and ready ahead of time.
 Walking away from a boiling pot of jam in search of a utensil is a fast way to ruin all of your hard work and time.

-Bring it to a boil, dump in all of the sugar and bring it back up to a boil for a minute.
+Bring it to a boil, add the sugar and bring it back up to a boil for a minute.
 After one minute (literally – 60 seconds), take it off the heat.
-Your jam is ready to put into the jars.
+I use a candy thermometer clipped to my pot, or a digital thermometer to check the temperature of the jam.
+It will reach the “gel stage” at 220°F. Your jam is now ready to put into the jars.

 What if my jam doesn’t set?

 Don’t panic.
-Jam can take up to two weeks to set properly.
+Jam can take up to a week to set properly.
 It doesn’t usually take that long, but I have had a batch take 6 days before it really set properly.

-Use it on pancakes, swirled into ice cream or muffin batter.
+Use it on pancakes, swirl it into ice cream or muffin batter.
 It’s not a total loss, it still tastes delicious.

 More jam recipes